 Asking for a lower rate means you’ll get a revised loan estimate within three business days after locking in a rate, and an underwriter will review your closing costs to ensure that they haven’t increased.
 Still, it may benefit you to explore a lower rate after you’ve locked in certain scenarios, such as:

 You have plenty of time to close

-If your closing date is still several weeks away, then it might makes sense to discuss a float down with your loan officer.
-Signing all the new disclosure paperwork generally takes a few extra days.
-If you’re planning to close within a week, you risk closing late if you try to renegotiate your rate right before your signing date.
+If your closing date is still several weeks away, discuss a float down with your loan officer.
+Preparing a new loan estimate may take a few extra days.
+If you’re planning to close in a shorter time frame, however, you risk closing late if you try to renegotiate your interest rate lock right before your signing date.

 You’re saving at least a quarter percentage point in rate

 At first glance, this percentage point change doesn’t seem significant, but the lifetime savings definitely add up.
 Let’s look at an example of the effects of a float down from 3.75% to 3.5% on a $200,000 mortgage with a 30-year fixed rate.

 |Interest rate||Monthly payment||Monthly payment savings||Total interest paid||Total interest savings|

 The $28.14 you save each month is minimal.
 But over the life of the loan, you’ll knock off $10,131.05 in total interest.